Last updated: November 7th 2024

 * Source: Department for Business and Trade

-There was a 0.3% fall in prices in July 2024.
-A second consecutive month of falling prices.
+There was a 0.3% fall in prices in September 2024.
+A fourth consecutive month of falling prices.

 Latest Price Trend